sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

             "data_plane_reason": ”Pipeline failure",
     ```

-3. Each DPU has to maintain a table for storing the health in its local DB (get_health_info(self))
+3. Each DPU has to store the health either in its local DB or in a sysfs filesystem and should provide the object when requested using the API(get_health_info(self))
 * The DPU is a complex hardware, for debuggability, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is platform specific implementation.
-* Each DPU stores the health information in its local stateDB

 * DPU local stateDB Schema for DPU_HEALTH
     ```
     Table: “DPU_HEALTH”